 Just trust me, do not go beyond the observation deck at the south entrance.
 There’s no need to be curious.
 I think you will thank me.

-At the 1.2-mile mark, turn left to walk toward another two-story observation platform.
+At the 1.2-mile mark, turn left to walk toward another two-level observation deck.
 This accessible overlook allows for east-facing views across the wetlands.

-You’ll find several benches at this platform, as well as across the elevated boardwalk.
+There are benches at this platform, as well as on the elevated boardwalk.
 When you’re ready to take a break, a bench is never more than a few steps away.

-Continue past the observation platform and the trail will reach the north entrance at the 1.4-mile mark.
-Simply turn left here to return to the parking area.
+Continue past the observation platform and the trail will reach the north landing of the trail at the 1.4-mile mark.
+Turn left here to return to the parking area.

 Neabsco Creek Boardwalk: Before You Go

-The Neabsco Creek Boardwalk is open every day from dawn until dusk.
-The gates may be closed and locked due to inclement weather conditions, like ice and snow.
+The Neabsco Creek Boardwalk Trail is open every day from dawn until dusk.
+The gates may be closed due to inclement weather conditions, like ice and snow.

 Work began on the Neabsco Creek Boardwalk in late-2017.
 The wooden boardwalk in Northern Virginia opened to the public on June 1, 2019 – on National Trails Day.

 This kid-friendly trail is open to dogs, pedestrians and cyclists.
-Much of the boardwalk path has hand-rails, but there are some sections without safety rails.
+Much of this level pathway has hand-rails, but there are some sections without safety rails.

 Nearby Hiking Trails